ben0/ben0.github.io/_posts/2020-12-09-Metasploit-CTF-December-2020.md

 ![alt text](https://ben0.github.io/assets/images//9009_ldd.PNG "Library dependencies")

-Using NM we can list the symbols in the files, grepping for T or t, symbols in the data section.
+Using NM we can list the symbols in the binary or shared library, grepping for 'T' or 't' to only symbols in the data section.

 ![alt text](https://ben0.github.io/assets/images//9009_nm.PNG "Binary symbols")